-Berlin (CNN) -- German police are investigating after a 17-year-old boy turned up at Berlin City Hall earlier this month, claiming he has been living in the woods for four to five years, authorities said Sunday.
+(CNN) -- German police have released a photograph of the 17-year-old known only as "Ray" who turned up at Berlin City Hall last year after claiming to have been living in the woods for five years.

-The story has drawn comparisons to the "Piano Man," who was found wandering aimlessly near a beach on the isle of Sheppey, Kent, in southern England in 2005.
+The story has been compared to the "Piano Man," who was found wandering aimlessly near a beach on the isle of Sheppey, Kent, in southern England in 2005.
 The man was wearing a waterlogged dinner suit with all its labels cut out and a tie.
 It initially was reported that he stunned witnesses with a "virtuoso performance" on the piano.

 The man was identified as a 20-year-old German national from Bavaria after telling staff at a hospital that he had been attempting suicide when found by police, the Times of London reported in August 2005.
 The man could not play the piano as well as initially reported, the newspaper said.

-The man, who authorities did not identify because of confidentiality laws, flew back home to Germany, the Times said.
+The man, whom authorities did not identify because of confidentiality laws, flew back home to Germany, the Times said.

 CNN's Bharati Naik contributed to this report.